Raymond Barre

-Raymond Octave Joseph Barre ([ʁɛmɔ̃ baʁ]; 12 April 1924 – 25 August 2007) was a French centre-right politician and economist.
-He was a Vice President of the European Commission and Commissioner for Economic and Financial Affairs under three presidents (Rey, Malfatti and Mansholt) and later served as Prime Minister under Valéry Giscard d'Estaing from 1976 until 1981.
+Raymond Octave Joseph Barre ([ʁɛmɔ̃ baʁ]; 12 April 1924 – 25 August 2007) was a French politician and economist.
+He was a Vice President of the European Commission and Commissioner for Economic and Financial Affairs under three presidents (Rey, Malfatti and Mansholt).
+He later served as Prime Minister under Valéry Giscard d'Estaing from 1976 until 1981.
 As a candidate for the presidency in 1988, he came in third and was eliminated in the first round.
 He was born in Saint-Denis, on the French island of Réunion, and then still a colony (it became an overseas department in 1946).

 Career

 Professional life

 After his education, Raymond Barre was a professor of economics at the Institut d'Etudes Politiques de Paris (Sciences Po) as well as École Centrale Paris.

 From 1959 to 1962, he was director of Jean-Marcel Jeanneney's staff in the ministry of Industry and Trade.
 Then, in 1967, President Charles de Gaulle chose him as Vice-President of the European Commission for Economic & Financial Affairs.
 He stayed in Brussels until January 1973, serving in the Rey, Malfatti and Mansholt Commissions.
 Having come back to France, he joined the cabinet as minister of External Trade in January 1976.